 '''

-wsdltojava -impl -server -ant -plugin:it_simple_service_java_bus_plugin
+wsdltojava -impl -server -ant -plugin -deployable simple_service.wsdl

--deployable simple_service.wsdl

 '''

 The '-plugin' and 'deployable' options are the most important. '-plugin' generates a new plug-in, and '-deployable' generates a corresponding deployment descriptor.
+The name of the Java class that implements the plug-in factory is derived from the port type name in the WSDL file.